monistode/ISA-docs/RISC_stack.md

 `call` - `010110`

-Push the next instruction's location onto the memory stack, pop a value from the register stack if it's not provided, and set it as the *relative* address to execute next (sets `PC` to it instead of incrementing it; `call 0` is an infinite loop; `call 1` is equivalent to just a push)
+Push the next instruction's *absolute* location (the current `PC`) onto the memory stack, pop a value from the register stack if it's not provided, and set it as the *relative* address to execute next (add it to the `PC` after incrementing it; `call 0` pushes the instruction; `call -3` is an infinite loop)

 ### RET

 `ret` - `010111`

-Pop an address from the memory stack and set it as the *relative* address to execute next (set `PC` to it instead of incrementing it).
+Pop an address from the memory stack and set it as the *absolute* address to execute next (set `PC` to it instead of incrementing it).

 ### CMP